What is a Self-Directed IRA?

 Real estate, notes, private placements, gold, silver, platinum, palladium, joint ventures, and tax liens are only a small sampling of the possibilities.

 With a self-directed IRA from our Florida self-directed IRA administration company, you are in control of all the decisions, and as such always advised to consult your investment and tax professionals for the best possible advice that is tailored to you.

-Choosing the proper retirement account is a personal decision, based on eligibility, contribution limits, as well as the taxation properties of the plan.
+Choosing the proper retirement account is a personal decision, based on eligibility and contribution limits, as well as the taxation properties of the plan.
 Your CPA or tax advisor will likely be able to help you determine the best option for you.

-Determining the investment choice and price is up to you, and often requires you to seek out new advisors and opportunities beyond the traditional publically traded options.
-Some clients like to concentrate on real estate or notes, while others seek broader choices in order to seek the safety of diversification.
+Determining the investment choice and price is up to you, and often requires you to seek out new advisors and opportunities beyond the traditional publicly traded options.
+Some clients like to concentrate on real estate or notes, while others seek broader choices in order to further diversify their portfolios.

 Completing the purchase paperwork and submitting it to NuView IRA is the way that you officially notify NuView of your intent to invest your IRA resources.
 As a general rule, you will initial the purchase documents, and your NuView IRA designee will sign on behalf of your IRA.

 Staying involved with your investment is prudent with any type of IRA.
 Some investment providers will advertise rates of return that seem too good to be true.
 They often are.
 Whether you self-direct your IRA into real estate or shares in an LLC, remain diligent in watching the management and performance of that asset.
 If you hold a note in your IRA, work with your loan servicer to ensure that payments are current or that collection activities are underway.
 Similarly, if rents are not being paid on time by your tenant, contact the IRA property manager to request payment.